 \paragraph{The Design and Properties of a Data Market with Externalities.} Given the data valuation and externality model we introduce, we design a data auction for the setting of a monopolistic data seller and $n$ potential buyers (or bidders).
 Since we assume a buyer's valuation for data is captured by the prediction accuracy, we show that the auction design problem reduces to one of selling a single divisible and freely replicable good.
 That is, instead of considering the seller as directly allocating data to buyers, we can equivalently consider the seller as allocating prediction accuracies resulting from the same data allocation.
-Still, given that a buyer's bid is multidimensional---it includes the private \emph{externality parameters} in addition to a buyer's marginal value for her prediction accuracy---characterizing the welfare-maximizing (i.e., efficient) and revenue-maximizing (i.e., optimal) mechanisms is particularly challenging.
-Further, in such a market, two natural information structures are possible: in the first one, each buyer knows the externalities that other buyers exert on her, i.e., her negative marginal values for other buyers' increases in prediction accuracy, while in the latter she knows the externalities that she exerts on other buyers.
-We are thus tasked with describing four mechanisms depending on the information structure and the objective being maximized (social welfare or revenue) \footnote{ We note that we do not consider the setting where some subset of buyers know the externality they exert on others, and the remaining buyers know the externality others exert on them.
-However, we believe that our techniques could extend to this case as well and provide a conjecture for the form of the general solution in Section~\ref{sec:summary}. } .
+Still, a buyer's bid is multidimensional since it includes private \emph{externality parameters} in addition to a buyer's marginal value for their prediction accuracy, and this multidimensionality makes characterizing the welfare-maximizing (i.e., efficient) and revenue-maximizing (i.e., optimal) mechanisms particularly challenging.
+Further, in such a market, two natural information structures are possible.
+In the first one, each buyer knows the externalities exerted on them by other buyers, i.e., the buyer's marginal values for other buyers' increases in prediction accuracy.
+In the latter the buyer knows the externalities that they exert on other buyers.
+We are thus tasked with describing different mechanisms corresponding to the specific information structure and objective being maximized (social welfare or revenue).